soumiknafiulferdous/Online-Medicine-Shop/README.md

 1. Admin will provide the details of the medicine like the company name, the type of the medicine etc. to the website.

-2. Admin have the information of stock, stored location, storage date, vendor details etc. Only admin can access these information.
+2. Only admin has the access of the information of medicine stock, storage location, storage date, vendor details etc.

 3. Admin can give the offer of the medicine in this online medicine shop.